 Ever the hip hangout, Nobu London has a reputation that extends well beyond the city limits.
 The world-ranking restaurant is the go-to spot for modern Japanese-Peruvian fusion cuisine, and the signature black cod dish is the best in town.
 Guests can also enjoy leisurely English breakfasts in the White Room and superfood-packed light bites from the Como Shambhala Urban Escape spa menu.

-Cocktails, fine wines and bar snacks are served in the Lobby Lounge.
+Cocktails, fine wines and bar snacks are served in the hotel bar, the Gridiron.

 Order from the room-service menu, which includes Nobu specialties, burgers, sandwiches and drinks, any time of the day or night.
 A children’s menu is available during the day too, and dishes from the Como Shambhala Urban Escape spa menu can be summoned.

 Como Metropolitan London is in the heart of the British capital; it’s bang on Park Lane, overlooking Hyde Park.

 The nearest airports are Heathrow International and Gatwick International.
 Heathrow is 45 away by car and Gatwick 75 minutes away.

 The Gatwick Express operates from nearby Victoria station.
 The nearest Tube stations are Green Park (on the Jubilee line) and Hyde Park Corner (on the Piccadilly line), both a five-minute walk from the hotel.

 Driving in London is not for the faint-hearted, but if your courage levels are up to it, on-site parking is available for your noble steed for £45 a day.